JurianArie/unauthorised-laravel-endpoints/README.md

 ## Configuration

 ### Specify authentication middleware
-By default, any middleware that starts with auth will be used.
+By default, any middleware that starts with auth will be used. **Routes that don't require authentication will be ignored.**
 ```php
 'authentication-middleware' => [
     'auth:api', // Only check api.